CHANGE IN SHELTER HOURS THIS WEEK

 Within the Next Few Hours

-1. Start searching Petco Love Lost now.
-Upload your lost pet’s photo to Petco Love Lost, a LifeLine partner, that provides free facial recognition software to reunite lost pets with their owners.
+1. Report your lost pet using Petco Love Lost, a LifeLine partner that provides free facial recognition software to reunite lost pets with their owners.
 Your pet’s uploaded photo will be scanned against photos of found animals at shelters and those reported by the community.

 Within the First 24 Hours